 It is insulting to the customer and may cause him or her never to return.

 Although I am quite content to sit back and relax and enjoy the passing scenery, I do get antsy and want to get off the ship.
 When in port, I always make the most of it.
 I will either book a tour, or just explore on my own.
-Since I was cruising solo, I booked all of my port tours directly with Princess.
-This way I knew that I would be safe and assured that if the tour was delayed, I would not be left behind.
+When cruising solo, I book all of my port tours directly with cruise line.
+This way I am guaranteed that I will be safe and assured that if the tour was delayed, I would not be left behind.

 - TIP: Perhaps Princess would consider arranging solo socials, much like they do for the LGBTQ community.
 This would make everything perfect!

-In my opinion and based on my previous solo adventures, Princess offers the perfect solo cruising experience, despite being a cruise line known as the Loveboat and having love in the air.
-Sit back, relax, keep an open mind and you will have no choice but to enjoy.
-Hats off to Princess.
-You have my complete loyalty!
+In my opinion, and based on my previous solo adventures, Princess offers the perfect solo cruising experience, despite being a cruise line known as the Loveboat and having love in the air.
+The only thing that would make it better, would be if Princess would begin to offer solo cruising packages.

 Have you had the opportunity to cruise solo?
 I would love to hear about your experience and any tips that you might have.